binduwavell/generator-alfresco/README.md

 ### Try The Project / Contribute

-If you plan to to make changes to the generator itself, you'll want to check it (or a fork or it) out from GitHub and then run the following command from the checked out project directory:
+If you plan to to make changes to the generator itself, you'll want to check it out (or fork it and checkout your own copy) from GitHub and then run the following command from the checked out project directory:

 ```bash
 npm install